Equivariant K-theory and tangent spaces to Schubert varieties: Introduction

 The paper is organized as follows.
 In Section \ref{s.preliminaries}, we recall definitions and properties of equivariant $K$-theory and weights of tangent spaces to schemes with $T$-actions.
 In Section \ref{s.removable} we prove Proposition B. In Section \ref{s.euler}, we give a corollary to a theorem by Knutson-Miller on subword complexes \cite{KnMi:04}, \cite{KnMi:05}.
 Our proof of Theorem D relies on this corollary.
 In Section \ref{s.particular}, we apply the material of the previous sections to Kazhdan-Lusztig varieties in order to prove Proposition C and Theorems D and E. In Section \ref{s.partial}, we show how to extend these results to $G/P$ and discuss the case of cominuscule Weyl group elements and cominuscule $G/P$.

-The related paper \cite{GrKr:20} examines {\it rationally indecomposable} weights of the ambient space $V$.
+The related paper \cite{GrKr:21} examines {\it rationally indecomposable} weights of the ambient space $V$.
 Rational indecomposability is a stricter condition than integral indecomposability, so the set of rationally indecomposable weights is contained in the set of integrally indecomposable weights.
-For this smaller set of weights, \cite{GrKr:20} obtains stronger results.
+For this smaller set of weights, \cite{GrKr:21} obtains stronger results.
 For example, it is shown that the elements of $\gP(T_xY_x^w)$ which are rationally indecomposable in $I(x^{-1})$ lie in $\gP(TE_xY_x^w)$.
+Several results of \cite{GrKr:21} rely on those of this paper.